 The journey to recover from total immobility inspired me to prioritize my health

-It happened gradually.
-But one day I started a walk toward a park down the street and had to turn around.
-I hobbled home tears of pain and frustration filling my eyes.
+It happened gradually, but on this I could no longer ignore the problem.
+I began a walk down my street and quickly had to turn around.
+I hobbled home, tears of pain and frustration filling my eyes.
 I was no longer an active woman who ran, hiked, biked and skied.
 I couldn’t walk around the block.

 For a long time I thought the problem was my back.
 Back strain came and went, but had always been manageable.
-Things had gotten progressively worse over the previous year or so.
+But things had gotten progressively worse over the previous year or so.

 Friends had come to visit that winter for a ski holiday.
 I’ve skied my whole life, but on that trip I felt very nervous, as though I could really hurt myself if I fell.
 Skiing was out after that.
 I had also stopped running and going to the gym.
 When spring arrived I tried hiking but even that was difficult on the uneven terrain of the Colorado foothills.